 Meat producers and distributors are notorious laggards when it comes to embracing ecommerce, preferring instead to rely on the same basic sales model they have used for decades: selling to supermarkets, grocery stores, restaurants and food-service providers through their sales teams.

-But the onset of the coronavirus has begun to alter meat producers’ and distributors’ approaches to sales as more businesses, and consumers, are increasing their reliance on ecommerce to make purchases.
+But the effects of the coronavirus pandemic has begun to alter meat producers’ and distributors’ approaches to sales as more businesses, and consumers, are increasing their reliance on ecommerce to make purchases.

 Over the past year, Silver Fern Farms Co-op Ltd., a Dunedin, New Zealand-based cooperative of 16,000 New Zealand sheep, cattle and deer farmers, and Marx Foods, a Seattle-based distributor of specialty and game meats, poultry, seafood, produce, and more, have taken steps to up their ecommerce game and learn how to better engage customers online.